HassanSajjad-302/HMake/README.md

 `CppTarget` to which source files, include directories, and module files are attached.

-Every `Configuration` creates a `stdCppTarget` by default, which carries the standard include directories from `toolsCache.json`.
+Every `Configuration` creates a `stdCppTarget` by default, which carries the standard include directories from the selected named toolchain.
 All targets created via `get*` functions receive this as a private dependency automatically.

 ### Example 2 — Multiple configurations and source filtering